 Schedule, Rights and Payment

-Issue #3 will be released January 31, 2017 as an e-book, audiobook and print magazine.
+Issue #5 will be released Fall 2018 as an e-book, audiobook and print magazine.
 Most accepted stories will also be published on our website.
-For accepted stories, we’re asking for first world English print and electronic publishing rights for six months and non-exclusive rights thereafter.
+We purchase first world English print and electronic publishing rights for six months and non-exclusive rights thereafter.

 Authors will receive their first payment within 3 months of their issue’s release date, and an annual residuals check.
 Contributors will also receive a free digital copy of the issue.